needle4j/needle4k/src/site/injection.md

 ## PostConstruct lifecycle callback

 During the object under test instantiation it is possible to execute lifecycle methods annotated with PostConstruct.
-The `@PostConstruct` annotation is used on a method that needs to be executed after dependency injection is done but before any business methods may be called.
+The `@PostConstruct` annotation is used on a method that needs to be executed after dependency injection is done, but before any business methods may be called on the componet.
 By default, lifecycle methods are ignored.
 The execution can be activated by the annotation `@ObjectUnderTest`.

 ```java